 Roth IRA calculator

 Contributing to a Roth IRA could make a big difference in your retirement savings.
-There is no tax deduction for contributions made to a Roth IRA; however, all future earnings could be sheltered from taxes, under current tax laws.
+There is no tax deduction for contributions made to a Roth IRA, but all future earnings could be sheltered from taxes, under current tax laws.
 The Roth IRA can provide truly tax-free growth.
+Use this calculator to determine the potential impact of a Roth IRA on your plan for retirement.

 Roth 401(k) vs. Traditional 401(k) Calculator

-If available in your employer's plan, the 401(k) Roth allows you to contribute to your 401(k) account on an after-tax basis - and pay no taxes on qualifying distributions when the money is withdrawn.
+If available in your employer's plan, the 401(k) Roth allows you to contribute to your 401(k) account on an after-tax basis.
+As such, you would pay no taxes on qualifying distributions when the money is withdrawn.
 For some investors, this could be a better option than contributing on a pre-tax basis, where deposits are subject to taxes when the money is withdrawn.
 Use this calculator to help determine the best option for your retirement.

 Roth 401(k) vs. Traditional 401(k) Calculator